Pops Mohamed

-Pops Mohamed (born Ismail Mohamed-Jan) is a South African multi-instrumentalist, jazz musician and producer.
+Ismail Mohamed-Jan (10 December 1949 – 4 December 2025), known professionally as Pops Mohamed, was a South African multi-instrumentalist, jazz musician and producer.

+Life and career

-Born in Benoni, Gauteng, Pops Mohamed had a career in music that was the logical outcome of an early exposure at Dorkay House to the likes of Abdullah Ibrahim and Kippie Moeketsi.
+Mohamed was born on 10 December 1949 in Benoni, Gauteng.
+He had a career in music that came from an early exposure at Dorkay House to the likes of Abdullah Ibrahim and Kippie Moeketsi.
 Mohamed's father was a Muslim of Portuguese and Indian heritage and his mother was of Xhosa and Khoisan heritage.
-He grew up in the Indian community of Johannesburg.
+He grew up in Johannesburg.
 He started his first band The Valiants, at the age of 14.
-Known by fans as the "Minister of Music", he plays a wide variety of instruments: African mouth bow, bird whistle, berimbau, didgeridoo, guitar, keyboard, kora, and the thumb piano.
-He is also known for his wide range of musical styles which include kwela, pop, and soul.
+Known by fans as the "Minister of Music".
+He played multiple musical instruments, including the African mouth bow, bird whistle, berimbau, didgeridoo, guitar, keyboard, kora, and the thumb piano.
+He was also known for his wide range of musical styles which include kwela, pop, and soul.
 He produced Finding One's Self, the late Moses Taiwa Molelekwa's award-winning album.